ntropika-labs/potion-protocol/contracts/core/INDEPENDENT_DEPLOYMENT.md

 # Running the Autotask locally

 If the autotask is not working, you can run it locally to test it.
-For this you need to setup your API Key and API Secret in the `.env` file in the potion-contracts project.
+For this you need to setup your API Key and API Secret in the `.env` file in the @potion-protocol/core project.
 Use the [.env.sample](./.env.sample) file as a template and fill in the `OZ_AUTOTASK_API_KEY` and `OZ_AUTOTASK_API_SECRET` variables to the corresponding values that you got when you created the relayer.

 Then you can run the bot locally by doing: